Is Macy’s Closing A Store Near You? Here’s A Complete List

 - Mall at Tuttle Crossing (furniture/home/kids/men’s), Dublin, OH (227,000 square feet; opened in 2003; 52 associates)

-Store Openings:
+Store Openings

 Macy’s will be opening four new Macy’s and Bloomingdale’s stores.